Meningococcal Disease: Recommended vaccinations

 12. Please refer to local recommendations for age of administration.
 MenB should not to be co-administered with other vaccinations.

-13. Meningococcal C vaccination, one dose for children between 13-15 months.
-Meningococcal ACWY, one dose for adolescents age 12-14
+13. Meningococcal ACWY, one dose for adolescents age 12-18

 14. Not part of the routine vaccination programme but can be offered by health professionals.
 Catch-up possible until 5 years of age.